 Northern is also instrumental in serving the Chicago market through interconnects with other pipelines.
 While the largest LDCs account for a majority of Northern’s end use markets in terms of volume, Northern also serves numerous small communities through municipalities or smaller LDCs.
 Northern also directly serves several large end-users as well.
 The larger LDCs also serve many small communities and some LDCs are actively trying to expand natural gas market share by converting small towns to natural gas from other alternative fuels.

 The Market Area is characterized by significant seasonal swings in demand.
-During extremely cold peak periods, Northern can bring gas onto the system from the traditional southern production areas, such as the Anadarko and Permian Basins, as well as from Canadian production areas through Northern Border at Aberdeen, South Dakota, Marshall and welcome, Minnesota, and Ventura, Iowa or through Great Lakes Gas Transmission Company at Carlton Minnesota.
+During extremely cold peak periods, Northern can bring gas onto the system from the traditional southern production areas, such as the Anadarko and Permian Basins, as well as from Canadian production areas through Northern Border at Aberdeen, South Dakota, Marshall and Welcome, Minnesota, and Ventura, Iowa or through Great Lakes Gas Transmission Company at Carlton Minnesota [also one or two interconnects with Viking Gas Transmission in Minnesota that bring Canadian gas in off of Transcanada].

 Field Area Business